Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 How to find the right address for the defendant

-If you have been dealing with an insurer, you will still need to use the defendant's address, not the insurer's address.
-Sometimes insurers will allow you to use their address, or the address of a firm of solicitors to accept court papers, but you have to ask them and get a reply in writing, and let the court have a copy of that letter of permission.
-This can be well worth doing, as you have four months after issue of proceedings to get the papers to the defendant, and the insurers or their solicitors are often more reliable in their dealings than a defendant in person.
+If you have been dealing with an insurer, you will still need to use the defendant's address, not the insurer's address as the address for service.
+Sometimes, however, insurers will allow you to use their address, or the address of a firm of solicitors to accept court papers.
+But you have to ask them and get a reply in writing, and let the court have a copy of that letter of permission.
+This can be well worth doing, as the insurers or their solicitors may be more efficient and reliable than your defendant, which is important when you only have four months after issue of proceedings to get the papers to the defendant.

 If you are finding it difficult to trace your defendant you could try searching central or local records.